 Asthma – Do you suffer from asthma attacks?
-Some asthma attacks can be particularly scary and leave you with an underlying fear – fear of not being able to breathe, fear of not having your inhaler, fear that you may die, etc. All of these fears can stay with you and actually cause your asthma attacks to become more serious than they need to be.
+Some attacks can be particularly scary and leave you with an underlying fear.
+This can be fear of not being able to breathe, fear of not having your inhaler, fear that you may die, etc. All of these fears can stay with you and actually cause your asthma attacks to become more serious than they need to be.

-Now there is a solution – hypnotherapy can help you reduce the severity of your asthma attacks by triggering calm feelings at the onset of an attack, by eliminating the fear associated with your breathing difficulty and removing your expectation of an attack.
+Now there is a solution!
+Hypnotherapy can help you reduce the severity of your asthma attacks.
+It helps by triggering calm feelings at the onset of an attack, by eliminating the fear associated with your breathing difficulty and removing your expectation of an attack.

 Here are some of the more interesting facts about asthma in Ireland today

-- Approximately 470,000 people (both adults and children) in Ireland suffer with asthma
+- Approximately 470,000 people (both adults and children) in Ireland suffer with it

-- You can develop asthma at any time during your life although it most commonly begins in childhood.
+- You can develop it at any time during your life although it most commonly begins in childhood.

-- It is quite common for a person who suffers with asthma to also have hayfever, eczema or other allergies.
+- It is quite common for a person who suffers with it to also have hayfever, eczema or other allergies.

 Your Asthma Symptoms